 - Combining accounts: Wanting to combine accounts across institutions into one for easier management?
 A partial transfer may help achieve that objective.

-- Reduced RMDs: When the Traditional IRA requires RMDs but you have multiple investments partial transfers may help to consolidate them more efficiently to make it easier to manage RMDs.
+- Reduced RMDs: If the Traditional IRA requires RMDs but you have multiple investments partial transfers can help you consolidate them more efficiently to make it easier to manage RMDs.

 Partial IRA transfers can be an invaluable way for investors to diversify their investments, test new custodians or consolidate accounts.
 But before going down this path it’s essential that carefully weigh both its advantages and drawbacks, consulting a financial professional for advice about making decisions for retirement accounts that match with individual needs and circumstances.

 Are you ready to include precious metals in your retirement savings portfolio?